-Dr. Matthew Kraft is an Assistant Professor of Education at Brown University.
+Matthew Kraft is an Assistant Professor of Education at Brown University.
 His research and teaching interests include the economics of education, education policy analysis, and applied quantitative methods for causal inference.
-Specifically, he studies human capital policies in education with a focus on teacher effectiveness and organizational change in K-12 urban public schools.
-His work has appeared in a range of scholarly journals including Educational Evaluation and Policy Analysis, Journal of Research on Educational Effectiveness, and Education Finance and Policy.
+He studies human capital policies in education with a focus on teacher effectiveness and organizational change in K-12 urban public schools.
+He has published on topics such as teacher coaching, teacher layoffs, teacher-parent communication, teacher professional growth, school working conditions, and extended learning time.

 In 2015, he was named a William T. Grant Scholar for his 5-year research project, Teacher Effects on Students’ Non-Cognitive Competencies: A Study of Impacts, Instruction, and Improvement.
 The American Educational Research Association (AERA) selected his article with coauthor John Papay on the relationship between professional school environments and teacher development for the 2014 Palmer O. Johnson Memorial Award.
 This award recognizes the most outstanding publication appearing in the AERA journals each year.
 Kraft received a National Academy of Education/Spencer Dissertation Fellowship in 2012 in support of this research.
 Previously, he taught 8th grade English in Oakland USD and 9th grade humanities at Berkeley High School in California.
 He holds a doctorate in Quantitative Policy Analysis in Education from the Harvard Graduate School of Education as well as a master's in International Comparative Education and B.A. in International Relations from Stanford University.